 - if your infection is caused by a parasite that’s resistant to certain types of drugs

 - if the disease has caused anemia

 - if the disease has affected your vital organs

-Patients with malaria who receive treatment typically have a good long-term outlook.
+People with malaria who receive treatment typically have a good long-term outlook.
 If complications arise as a result of malaria, the outlook may not be as good.
 Cerebral malaria, which causes swelling of the blood vessels of the brain, can result in brain damage.

-These medications are the same as those used to treat the disease and can be taken before, during, and after your trip.
+These medications are the same as those used to treat the disease and should be taken before, during, and after your trip.